soursopio/tunji-io/Articles/How I Set Up a New Mac.md

 ---
-title: Setting Up a New Mac
+title: Setting Up a New Site
 description: This guide outlines the process of configuring a new macOS system.
 published: April 25, 2025
 ---